 9. Unauthorized entry, use, or occupancy of College facilities.

-10. Failure to comply with the reasonable directives of College officials, including Resident Assistants, acting in the performance of their duties within the scope of their authority.
+10. Failure to comply with the reasonable directives of College officials, including Resident and/or Community Assistants, acting in the performance of their duties within the scope of their authority.

 11. Violation of published College regulations or policies.
-Among such regulations are those pertaining to student housing, entry and use of College facilities, scientific research, inventions made or developed with College support, use of amplifying equipment, campus demonstrations, etc. College regulations and policies may be obtained from various offices of the College, e.g., Residence Life or from the Office of the Dean of Student Services.
+Among such regulations are those pertaining to student housing, entry and use of College facilities, scientific research, inventions made or developed with College support, use of amplifying equipment, campus demonstrations, etc. College regulations and policies may be obtained from various offices of the College, e.g., Housing or from the office of the AVP of Instruction & Student Services.